 3) Prescription management: Blockchain can track prescriptions and ensure they are not counterfeit.
 This would improve patient safety and help combat fake drug problems.

-4) Clinical trials: Blockchain can also be used in clinical trials to track patients and ensure that data is collected accurately.
+4) Clinical trials: Blockchain can also track patients and ensure that data is collected accurately.

 5) Healthcare supply chain: Blockchain can be used to track medical supplies and ensure that they are not counterfeit or expired.